-This can happen, if you had previously connected your MacBook to other WiFi Networks (Office, Library, Airport or others) and these Networks are saved on your Mac.
+This can happen, if you had previously connected to other WiFi Networks (Office, Library, Airport or others) and these Networks are saved on your Mac.

 1. Power Cycle Modem/Router

-Simply, switch OFF the Power Supply to your Modem/Router > wait for 60 seconds and connect back the Modem/Router to its power supply source.
+Disconnect the Modem/Router from its Power Supply source > wait for 60 seconds and connect back the Modem/Router to its power supply source.

 After this, you might be pleasantly surprised to see WiFi working without any interruption on your MacBook.